StenopePHP/Stenope/doc/build-configuration.md

 bin/console stenope:build ./path/to/the/build
 ```

-## Controlling wich content gets in the build
+## Controlling which content gets in the build

 This package defines route options to control some of its features.